PagerDuty/pdpyras/README.rst

 About
 -----
-This library supplies a class ``APISession`` extending `requests.Session`_ from the Requests_ HTTP library, which provides the means to perform most basic tasks associated with accessing the PagerDuty REST API in a succinct manner.

-It is intended to be a practical and simple-as-possible-but-no-simpler abstraction layer for accessing the PagerDuty REST API.
-It differs minimally from the already well-known and well-documented underlying HTTP library.
-This makes it ideal to use as the foundation of anything from a feature-rich REST API client library to a quick-and-dirty API script.
+This library supplies a class ``APISession`` extending `requests.Session`_ from the Requests_ HTTP library.
+It serves as a practical and simple-as-possible-but-no-simpler abstraction layer for accessing the PagerDuty REST API, differing minimally from the already well-known and well-documented underlying HTTP library.
+This makes it appropriate for use as the foundation of anything from a feature-rich REST API client library to a quick-and-dirty API script.

-This module was borne of necessity for a basic, reusable API client library to eliminate code duplication in some of PagerDuty Support's internal Python-based API tools, and to get the job done without reinventing the wheel or getting in the way.
-We also frequently found ourselves performing REST API requests using beta or non-documented API endpoints for one reason or another, so we also needed a client that provided easy access to low-level features of the `Requests`_ library, but that eliminated tedious tasks like querying, `pagination`_ and header-setting.
+This module was borne of necessity for a basic, reusable API client to eliminate code duplication in some of PagerDuty Support's internal Python-based API tools, and to get the job done without reinventing the wheel or getting in the way.
+We also frequently found ourselves performing REST API requests using beta or non-documented API endpoints for one reason or another, so we also needed a client that provided easy access to features of the underlying HTTP library, but that eliminated tedious tasks like querying, `pagination`_ and header-setting.
 Ultimately, we deemed most other libraries to be both overkill for this task and also not very conducive to use for experimental API calls.

-Higher-level features, i.e. model classes for handling the particulars of any given resource type, are left to the end user to develop as they see fit.

 Features
 --------